Mafra and Ericeira make a great day trip from Lisbon.

 In one day, you’ll be able to see:

 Palácio Nacional de Mafra

-Begun in 1717, now celebrating its tercentenary, Mafra National Palace was commissioned by King D. João V, who spent the Brazilian gold in a baroque landmark of enormous proportions comprising a church, a convent and a palace.
+Begun in 1717, now celebrating its tercentenary, Mafra National Palace was commissioned by King D. João V, who squandered the Brazilian gold in this Baroque landmark of enormous proportions comprising a church, a convent, and a palace.